IanMaHKG/Drinking-Game-Classic/README.md

 ~~Drinking is an issue in UK so why don't I make a program including all drinking game lol~~

 ## Disclaimer (Important)
-This is just a **summer holidey project** for myself and it is **definately not aiming to promote alcholism**.
+This is just a **summer holiday project** for myself and it is **definately not aimed to promote alcholism or drug abuse**.
 If you, or someone you know is suffering from any kind of alcohol or drug abuse, please seek for help **ASAP**.
 Here is a list of information from different countries on alcohol/drug abuse:<br/>

 County/Region | Website
 -- | --